Mission

 Emergency Management Knowledge Team

-APWA’s Emergency Management Committee is committed to finding new ways to engage APWA members on topics of interest in Emergency Management.
-The Emergency Management Knowledge Team has been created to expand volunteer opportunities to those who may be interested in contributing on a national level to the Emergency Management Committee and the APWA membership.
-Knowledge Team members will have a unique opportunity to share their input with the Emergency Management Committee and have a primary role in shaping the future of APWA and public works leaders.
-Members of the Knowledge Team will commit to share information with APWA members through working on projects such as writing articles, presenting Click, Listen, and Learn sessions, speaking at PWX and other conferences, and other methods.
-If you are interested in joining the Emergency Management Knowledge Team, please contact Rita Cassida.
+In an effort to expand volunteer opportunities to those who may be interested in contributing to the Emergency Management Committee, the committee has created a knowledge team.
+Members of the knowledge team will commit to share information with APWA members through working on projects such as writing articles, presenting Click, Listen, and Learn sessions, speaking at PWX and other conferences and other methods.
+You can find the knowledge team roster here.

 NIMS Training